shmoesolid/CheSSsk/README.md

 ## Description

+*Still a WIP*

-A library for chess move validation based on location and board data
+A library for chess move validation based on location and board data.

+* Set up new game
+* Load game from database JSON string
+* Export board data to JSON string for saving
+* Get valid moves for pieces based on location
+* Make only valid moves for pieces
+* En passant
+* King check and checkmate status updates
+* Pawn exchange

 ## Example Usage